-How Latency Affects SEO: Core Web Vitals, Rankings, and the March 2026 Update
+How Latency Affects SEO: Core Web Vitals and Rankings

 Page speed has been a Google ranking signal since 2010.
 Core Web Vitals made it explicit in 2021.
-The March 2026 update tightened thresholds further.
-Slow sites now face a double penalty: lost conversions from poor UX and lost organic traffic from lower rankings.
+Slow sites face a double penalty: lost conversions from poor UX and lost organic traffic from lower rankings.

 Timeline: Speed as a Ranking Factor